China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 • China and Vietnam have workers with strong work ethics who work long hours and are willing to work hard.
 While both countries have an educated workforce, China is better due to superior educational institutions and a higher population.

-China is a better option for businesses relying on educated workers such as tech/machinery, while Vietnam can also provide a skilled workforce near major cities.
+China is a better option for businesses relying on educated workers, such as tech/machinery, while Vietnam can also provide a skilled workforce near major cities.
 Unskilled factory workers are equally available in both countries, and it will be easy to find hundreds or thousands of employees for every significant investment.
-The labor productivity in Vietnam is lower than in China, but this is due to China's larger population.
+Labor productivity in Vietnam is lower than in China, but this is due to China's larger population.

 Made In China Vs. Vietnam: Shipping Logistics